 12. I need allergy shots.
 Can the nurse at the Student Health Center give me my shot?
 Yes.
 Contact the Student Health Center Nursing Staff at 336.334.7880 for the policy and procedures for administering allergy shots and costs.

 13. What should I do if the Student Health Center is closed?
-For after hour service (9:00 pm), please call Health Link at 1-888-267-3675, where a Live Nurse will advise you accordingly.
-In the event of a medical emergency (injury or illness) anywhere on campus, contact Campus Police and Public Safety Administration at 336.334.7675.
+In the event of a medical emergency (injury or illness) anywhere on campus, please call 911 and Campus Police at (336) 334.7675.
 If necessary, the individual will be sent to the Emergency Department of a local hospital of the individual’s choice.

 After Hour Emergency Care